-Built in 1922 as a lookout for potential forest fires, this historic structure is strictly a tourist attraction today with an awesome 360-degree view 142 metres (465 feet) above Muskoka’s Lake of Bays in the gorgeous Haliburton Highlands.
+Built in 1922 as a lookout for potential forest fires, this historic structure is strictly a tourist attraction today with an awesome 360-degree view 142 metres (465 feet) above Lake of Bays in the gorgeous Haliburton Highlands.
 The Dorset Lookout Tower Trail begins behind the Dorset Heritage Museum on Main Street and continues for over two kilometres uphill through mixed forest to the base of the 30 metre (100 foot) tall tower.
 Catch your breath and climb up.
 The scene from the top is well worth the effort.
 Operation season runs May through October, tickets must be purchased in advance and parking fees apply.

 Location: 1191 Dorset Scenic Tower Road (located off Hwy.
 35, just north of the village of Dorset), 40 kilometres (30 minutes drive) east of Huntsville and 60 kilometres (about a 50-minute drive) northwest of Haliburton.

 There are several trails along the Manitoulin Extension of the Niagara Escarpment, including the awesome Cup and Saucer Trail that leads you up the 350 metre (1148 foot) climb to the highest point on Manitoulin Island just past the East Lookout.
 The trail begins at the parking lot on Bidwell Road and Highway 540 and involves a few ladder and rope climbs on the way to the top of the imposing 70 metre (230 foot) tall cliffs.

 Location: Cold Springs, at the intersection of Highways 540 and Bidwell Road, 24 kilometres south of Little Current, north of M’Chigeeng on Manitoulin Island.